Edgar-Donk/tkinter.ttk.style/README.md

 img.save('line_test.png') # save to file
 ```
-This should create a square one pixel wide formed from four lines - we could have used the default values and drawn the lines as a
+This should create a square one pixel wide formed from four black lines - we could have used the default values and drawn the lines as
-single line in order.
-Note that in order to fit the lines we needed to use the width-1 and height-1, this ensures that the lines are 24
+a single line in order.
+Note that in order to fit the lines we needed to use the width-1 and height-1, this ensures that the lines are
-pixels long, since the starting point is zero.
+24 pixels long, since the starting point is zero.

 '''
-idraw.line([0,0,w-1,0,w-1,h-1,0,h-1,0,0])
+idraw.line([0,0,w-1,0,w-1,h-1,0,h-1,0,0]) # alternative method to draw lines
 '''
 We see that the default colour is white, also note that we finish and end at the same point.

-If we had used polygon then there normally
-is no need to close off.
-Note the outside border is called outline, fill can be used as an internal filling method.
+If we had used polygon then there normally is no need to close off.
+Note the outside border is called outline, fill can be used as an
+internal filling method.
 ```
-idraw.polygon([0,0,w-1,0,w-1,h-1,0,h-1],outline='#FFFFFF',fill='red')
+idraw.polygon([0,0,w-1,0,w-1,h-1,0,h-1],outline='#FFFFFF',fill='red') # the colour is here specified as a hash and named colour
 ```
-We saw that often the widget corners look as though they are rounded, but at these sizes arcs are not so useful.
+We saw that often the widget corners look as though they are rounded, but at these sizes arcs will not work.
 We need to draw an
-arc, ellipse or a pieslice in order to best determine the corner arrangements, so we need to know the bounding rectangle that defines
+arc, ellipse or a pieslice in order to find out how the various corner arrangements come about.
+In order to draw curved lines we need
-the size and position of the curve.
-We can use the square we drew before and utilise its upper left and lower right points to define
+to know the bounding rectangle that defines the size and position of the curve.
+We can use the square we drew before and utilise its
-the bounding rectangle for a circle - a special case of the ellipse.
+upper left and lower right points to define the bounding rectangle for a circle - a special case of the ellipse.
 '''
 idraw.ellipse([0,0,w-1,h-1],outline='red') # not quite right - too small
-idraw.ellipse([0,0,w,h],outline='red') # not right - too big
+idraw.ellipse([0,0,w,h],outline='red') # also not right - too big
 ```
-A case here of the Goldilocks size, if h and w had been 23 then the first attempt would have been correct - remember that the circle overlaps the the bounding rectangle on the top and left sides and touches the other two sides, this is shown in 8.5 Canvas Oval
-Objects in the tkinter 8.5 documentation which uses a similar system to PIL.
+Maybe a case of the Goldilocks size, if h and w had been 23 then the first attempt would have been correct.
+If we draw a circle it has a radius that must be an integer, so the bounding square must be an even number of pixels wide and high.
+The outside black square we drew corresponds to the bounding square, not the image size - we see that the circle overlaps the the bounding rectangle on all four sides, the top and left hand boundaries are denoted as 0 height and 0 width indicated on the outer part of the line, whilst the other two sides are denoted as h-1 and w-1 denoted on the inner part of the line, this is shown in 8.5 Canvas Oval Objects in the tkinter 8.5 documentation which uses a similar system to PIL.
 '''
 idraw.arc([0,0,w-1,h-1],start=0,end=90,fill='red') # the colour parameter is called fill idraw.arc([0,0,w-1,h-1],start=90,end=180,fill='green') # Angles are measured from 3 o’clock, increasing clockwise idraw.arc([0,0,w-1,h-1],start=180,end=270,fill='yellow')
 idraw.arc([0,0,w-1,h-1],start=270,end=360,fill='blue')
 ```
-Note: the arc layouts and which sectors start and end cover, also the bounding rectangle is exactly the same as for the circle.
+Note: the arc layouts and which sectors cover start and end, also the bounding rectangle is exactly the same as for the circle.
+A

-In order to visualize the required widget corner layout better we can draw a sample corner with some alternative rounded configurations
+similar system is used for pieslice.
+However pieslice has both an outline and fill method, just as we saw in polygon.

-in a large enough size to see then reduce to widget sizes.
-When drawing the larger sizes we will require wider lines and arcs, however
+If we wish to produce rounded corners in a large enough size so that curves can be drawn then we will need to enlarge everything,
-PIL arcs have no width components, therefore we use pieslice as an alternative.
-In the first configuration the border runs along the
-sides then an arc joins the 2 borders with a minimum radius.
+image size, lines and their widths.
+Ordinary lines can be directly drawn with their width without too much trouble.
+Arcs pose a slight
+problem since both ellipse and arc have no width method.
+Pieslice is the solution, we first draw a larger pieslice that picks up on
+the required outside radius, then we draw a smaller pieslice that picks up on the inner radius.
+The larger pieslice has a colour
+corresponding to the borders whilst the smaller pieslice has a background colour.
+Both pieslices use the same centre.

+In the first configuration the two borders run along the outside edges then are joined by an arc of the same width as the borders.
 ```
 from PIL import Image, ImageDraw

+e = 9  # enlargement
-w = 23*8  # based on circle sizes
+w = 23*e
-h = 23*8
+h = 23*e
+s = 8*e # space

 img = Image.new('RGB', (w,h), 'white') # nothing fancy
 idraw = ImageDraw.Draw(img)

-idraw.line([8,0,w-1,0],fill='black',width=1) # draw line on upper part of the image, gap at the upper left idraw.line([0,8,0,h-1],fill='black',width=1) # draw line on left part of the image, gap at the upper left
+idraw.line([s,0,w-1,0],fill='black',width=1) # draw line on upper part of the image, gap at the upper left idraw.line([0,s,0,h-1],fill='black',width=1) # draw line on left part of the image, gap at the upper left

 img.save('corner_test.png') # save to file
 ```
 Not quite right, the lines are thick but the full width does not show, therefore we need to adjust both lines.
-Now we can add a
-pieslice, use a different colour so we can detect errors a little easier ...
+Now we can add a pieslice, use a different colour so we can detect errors a little easier ...
 ```
 idraw.line([8,3,w-1,3],fill='black',width=1) # adjusted for width
 idraw.line([3,8,3,h-1],fill='black',width=1) # adjusted for width